trowski/fiber-rfc/rfc.md

 #### What platforms are supported?

 Fibers are supported on nearly all modern CPU architectures, including x86, x86_64, i386, ARM (32 and 64-bit), PPC (32 and 64-bit), MIPS, Windows, and *nix platforms with ucontext.
-Support for C stack switching is provided by Boost, which has a [license](https://www.boost.org/LICENSE_1_0.txt) that allows components to be distributed directly with PHP.
+Support for C stack switching using assembly code is provided by Boost, which has a [license](https://www.boost.org/LICENSE_1_0.txt) that allows components to be distributed directly with PHP.

 #### How is a `FiberScheduler` implemented?